Akshata95/StoryTellingWithData/final_project_Akshata.md

 ### Choosing the methodology
 For the purpose of the final project, I will be creating a page using shorthand as a platform.
-I will use a combination of rawgraphs.io, datawrapper.de and tableau as visualization tools, as well as Adobe Illustrator for possible final touches & other visualizations that I deem neccessary to convey the story.
+I will use a combination of rawgraphs.io, datawrapper.de and tableau as visualization tools, as well as Paint for possible final touches & other visualizations that I deem neccessary to convey the story.

 ### Finding datasets:
-The datasets are mainly for the reader to understand the imoact of tourism on environment and how it can be made sustainable.
+The datasets are mainly for the reader to understand the impact of tourism on environment and how it can be made sustainable.
 For this, we'll first analyze and see the tourism traffic in Europe to assimilate the extent of the issue.
 Then we see the impact of tourism on the environment and suggest mitigation tasks to make tourism sustainaable.

 #### To understand European tourism